-In this section we study the properties of the objective function $F(\bSigma)$ and the algorithm in~\eqref{eq:IRLS}.
-We show that under a very mild assumption, the solution to \eqref{eq:problem} is unique and the sequence $\bSigma^{(k)}$ converges to the solution.
-We will also discuss Theorem~\ref{thm:exact_recovery}, the empirical algorithm and some implementation issues in this section.
+In this section, we study the properties of the objective function $F(\bSigma)$ and the algorithm in~\eqref{eq:IRLS}, and prove Theorems~\ref{thm:uniqueness} and~\ref{thm:exact_recovery}.
+We first present the proof of Theorem~\ref{thm:uniqueness} since the proof of Theorems~\ref{thm:exact_recovery} is based on it.
+While parts of the proof of Theorem~\ref{thm:uniqueness} have appeared in previous works, we include them for the completeness of the paper.
+We also discuss an implementation issue in Section~\ref{sec:implementation} and the stability of subspace recovery in Section~\ref{sec:stability}.